The Real Poop

 Massage therapists can start up their own business, or they may work for a medical facility, spa, or athletic organization.
 Where you work may determine the nature of the muscle groups you'll be working on.

-For example, at a spa you may be focusing on working out knots and relieving stress from clients' neck, shoulders, back and feet.
-If working for a football team, you may be spending a bulk of your time on calves, thighs and biceps.
-If you own your own place, you can massage whatever muscle groups you choose, as long as you keep it legal.
+For example, at a spa you may be focusing on working out knots and relieving stress from clients' neck, shoulders, back, and feet.
+If working for a football team, you may be spending a bulk of your time on calves, thighs, and biceps.
+If you own your own place, you can massage whatever muscle groups you feel like—as long as your client is cool with it.